Para ver esta página en español, haga clic aquí.

 - 45 asylum seekers are parents who have been separated from their children.

-- On June 20th, Immigration and Customs Enforcement reported that 36 of the asylum seekers had been transferred to Northwest Detention Center in Tacoma, Washington.
+- On June 20th, Immigration and Customs Enforcement reported that 36 asylum seekers had been transferred to Northwest Detention Center in Tacoma, Washington.

 - Between October 2017 and April 2018, 700 children had been separated from parents

-- Around 2,300 of those children have been separated from their parents and are held by the government in shelters.
+- Around 2,300 of those children had been separated from their parents and were held by the government in shelters around the country.

 *Please note that as this is a changing situation, and many times data is not available, these numbers may not be accurate.